 Watch the 9 Best Super Bowl Commercials of 2017:

 1. Wix Super Bowl Commercial – Starring Jason Statham and Gal Gadot

-One of the first ads to be released, we knew from the start that this action-packed mini-movie was a winner!
-It has creativity, star power, fight scenes, great music, crazy stunts, a hilarious plot and even a touch of humor.
-(The ad was so great, in fact, that we’ve heard people are begging Wix to turn it into a full-length movie.)
-Wix has come to be known for their outstanding Super Bowl commercials but this one will be hard to top.
-Watch Gal Gadot and Jason Statham shake things up at Felix’s Bistro in the spectacular Wix Super Bowl commercial:
+We actually first caught this ad well in advance of the Big Game last year.
+Wix was one of the first brands to release their Super Bowl LI commercial, and we knew from the start that this action-packed mini-movie was a winner!
+It had creativity, star power, fight scenes, great music, crazy stunts, a hilarious plot and even a touch of humor.
+(The ad was so great, in fact, that Wix must have felt it was an impossible act to follow.
+Sadly, they won’t be back in the Game this year; they are sitting on the sidelines for Super Bowl LII.)
+To console yourself, you can watch this ad twice.
+Enjoy the excitement as Gal Gadot and Jason Statham shake things up at Felix’s Bistro in the spectacular Wix Super Bowl commercial:

 Catch Part 2 here: